appseconnect/docs/_posts/Getting-Started/2018-09-22-configurations-for-integration.md

 Navigate to Workflow > Create Workflow > Drag a template and click on the Create a Touchpoint button available in the template wizard.
 The flow remains the same as stated above.**

-## Choosing Touchpoint & Workflow
+## Choosing Touchpoint/ Workflow
 APPSeCONNECT is one such product which always tries keep its process simpler.
 Features are developed keeping the usability in mind. `Choosing Touchpoint` feature enables the user to select touchpoint from a drop-down list.

 ### Prerequisites for Choosing Touchpoint

 1. Need to have a valid APPSeCONNECT Account.
-2. Choose the Application from the APPS Section.
+2. [Choose the Application](/getting%20started/configurations/#process-of-choosing-app) from the APPS Section.
-3. Create a connection for the chosen application.
+3. [Create a connection](/getting%20started/configurations-for-integration/#creating-connection--executing-the-touchpoint) for the chosen application.

 ### Steps to implement Choosing Touchpoint/Workflow